Bringing service to the client: Why a social contact center is essential for modern customer service

 Building a successful social contact center

-Knowing your audience and identifying where you can find them digitally is only half the battle, though, once that is won, you still need to implement a social contact center and ensure that it is successful.
+Knowing your audience and identifying where you can find them digitally is only half the battle, though, once that is won, you still need to implement a social contact center powered by a contact center AI and ensure that it is successful.
 The best way to do this is to:

 - Set goals.
 You must understand the key performance indicators that you will use to measure your progress towards your goals.
 Once this is done, you can then start measuring them accurately and analyzing this data in an actionable way—one that sheds insight into improving strategy.